Have a passion for the behaviour and welfare of companion animals?

 How you'll learn and be assessed

-This programme is focused at learners who wish to work with companion and domestic species such as cats and dogs, e.g. behaviour and training roles, or rescue and rehoming centres.
-Or set up their own business within the animal industry offering services such as dog walking and pet sitting, in addition to behaviour services.
+This programme is focused on learners who wish to work with companion and domestic species such as cats and dogs, e.g. behaviour and training roles, or rescue and rehoming centres.

 The minimum entry qualifications for the programme are: